 Common Questions About Grief Camps

-• Many children who attend grief camps are nervous or hesitant before they get there.
+Many children who attend grief camps are nervous or hesitant before they get there.
 It is common, and it makes sense too.
 Facing your grief head-on is a scary thing for children to do, for anybody really.
-Also, many grief-therapy supports are not exactly fun or engaging for young people.
-Grief camps are different.
-Most kids have so much fun at these camps that they ask to return the next year!
+Also, many grief supports aren’t exactly fun or engaging for young people.
+But grief camps are different.
+Most kids have so much fun at these camps that they ask to come back the next year!
 One lovely little grief camper from Camp Firefly 2021 referred to her grief camp experience as: "better than my birthday and Christmas combined!".
-These types of reactions are pretty incredible for a program that is designed to encourage youth to work through their painful feelings.
-Grief camps are just sort of magical that way, because grief campers are healing in life-changing ways AND having fun, all at the same time.
-So as caregivers, all you need to do is encourage your child to build up the courage to attend grief camp.
-And we promise you – they will be thankful that you did.
+These types of reactions are pretty incredible for a program that asks youth to work through their most painful feelings.
+But grief camps are just sort of magical that way.
+And it’s because kids are are growing emotionally AND having fun all at the same time.
+So as caregivers, all you need to do is encourage your child to build up the courage to attend Camp Firefly.
+And we promise you, they will be thankful that you did.

-At Camp Firefly, we are honoured when our grief campers show us their vulnerabilities and release those painful thoughts and feelings.
-Grief camps are the safest space to do this in.
+At Camp Firefly, we are honoured when our grief campers show us their vulnerabilities and release their painful thoughts and feelings.
+And grief camps are the safest space to do it.
 Many of our grief campers will struggle in this way, or other ways, and that's more than okay with us!
 In fact, our Camp Firefly staff all do as well.
 To us: it's considered an act of bravery to share your emotions with others.
 Even emotions or behaviours that society often labels "difficult".

 Camp Firefly will make sure that we have the right supports in place once we have our full camper list finalized.
-Medications and treatments can be administered on site, and there will always be quiet and safe places for our grief campers to retreat to - if they are feeling overwhelmed.
-In many ways, our grief campers will dictate how they want their weekend to go.
-We follow their lead, and we always want them to feel safe.
+Medications and treatments can be administered on site if ,needed and there will always be quiet and safe places for our grief campers to retreat to - if they are feeling overwhelmed.
+In many ways, our grief campers will dictate how they want their grief camp experience to go.
+We follow their lead, and we will help them feel safe.

 Furthermore, we know that many of our grief campers have helpful support workers in their communities: action therapists, respite workers, etc. We encourage our grief campers to bring their workers along with them, if they're okay with it!
-Camp Firefly 2021 hosted six or seven support workers alongside our twenty grief campers, and it just made the weekend that much more special and smooth for everyone involved.
-Support workers can attend the weekend at no cost to themselves or the families they support.
-We are always grateful when they come along.
+Camp Firefly 2021 hosted four or five support workers alongside our twenty grief campers, and it made the weekend that much more special and smooth for everyone involved.
+Support workers can attend the grief camp at no cost to themselves or the families they support.
+We are always very grateful when they come along.

-• Yes, most of the Camp Manitou grounds are extremely accessible.
+Yes, most of the Camp Manitou grounds are extremely accessible.
 Even by wheelchair.
-Not all parts of Camp Manitou will be fully accessible for everyone, but we will adapt to make it work for our grief campers.
+Some off-path sections of Camp Manitou may be slightly difficult for some, but most parts are fully accessible.

 Camp Manitou prides itself on its accessibility, as does Camp Firefly, and we will work with all caregivers to make sure that all of our grief campers get the very best experience.

-• Camp firefly is generally created for children aged 6-17, though exceptions can sometimes be made.
+Camp firefly is generally created for children aged 5-17, though exceptions can sometimes be made for other ages.
 Please reach out if you have a specific question regarding age or availability.

 • Zip-line